The RD2 within the research strategy - from the ocean to the atmosphere

 • How do human use and misuse of the ocean affect marine biogeochemistry and what are the options for remediation?

-The scientific research of the four research units are embedded in the research program PoF IV 'Changing Earth - Sustaining our Future', here mainly in topic 6, and the GEOMAR 2030 strategy with its Core Themes and Integrative Research Foci (IRFs).
+The scientific research of the four research units are embedded in the research program 'Changing Earth - Sustaining our Future', here mainly in topic 6, and the GEOMAR 2030 strategy with its Core Themes and Integrative Research Foci (IRFs).

 The RD2 Core Areas: 4 Research Units